mrjha4050/React-Chat-Pro/README.md

 ### Run the Application
 After completing the installation and configuration, run the following command to start the development server:

+#### note : you have to start backened and frontend both seprately using same command for both
 ```
 npm start
 ```